ricefield/84words/_words/05-intimate.md

 ##Scriptures

-S. S. 1:2 Let him kiss me with **the kisses of his mouth** ! / For your love is better than wine.
+Let him kiss me with **the kisses of his mouth** ! / For your love is better than wine.
+---_S.S.
+1:2_

-Exo.
-33:11 And **Jehovah would**** speak to Moses face to face, just as a man speaks to his companion**.
+And **Jehovah would**** speak to Moses face to face, just as a man speaks to his companion**.
 And Moses would return to the camp, but his attendant Joshua the son of Nun, a young man, would not depart out of the tent.
+---_Exo.
+33:11_

-Num.
-12:7 My servant Moses is not so; / He is faithful in all My house.
+My servant Moses is not so; / He is faithful in all My house.
 8a With him **I speak face to face** , even openly, and not in riddles; / And he beholds the form of Jehovah.
+---_Num.
+12:7_

-1 Cor.
-2:9 But as it is written, "Things which eye has not seen and ear has not heard and which have not come up in man's heart; **things which God has prepared for those who love Him** ."
+But as it is written, "Things which eye has not seen and ear has not heard and which have not come up in man's heart; **things which God has prepared for those who love Him** ."
 10 But to us God has revealed them through the Spirit, for the Spirit searches all things, even the depths of God.
+---_1 Cor.
+2:9_

 ## Footnotes